probmods/probmods2/chapters/03-conditioning.md

            query-value
            (rejection-query defines query-expression conditioner)))
 ~~~~
-(This is only schematic because we must avoid evaluating the query-expression and conditioner until *inside* the rejection-query function.
-The Church implementation does this by *de-sugaring*: transforming the code before evaluation.)

-While many implementations of `Infer` are possible, and others are discussed later, we can take the `rejection` process to *define* the distribution of values returned by a query expression.
+While many implementations of `Infer` are possible, and others are discussed later, we can take the `rejection` process to *define* the distribution of values returned by a `Infer` expression.

 ## Conditional Distributions